pmqs/Info-ZIP-Family-Tree-for-UnZip/aes_wg/README_AES_WG.txt

       IZ_AES_WG Version History
       -------------------------

+      1.3  2013-11-18  Renamed USexport.msg to USexport_AES_WG.msg to
+                       distinguish it from the Traditional encryption
+                       notice, USexport.msg.
+      1.2  2013-04-12  Avoid <sys/isa_defs.h> on __sun systems with
+                       __sparc defined (for SunOS 4.x).
+      1.1  2012-12-31  #include <limits.h> instead of "limits.h" in
+                       aes.h (for VAX C).
+(SMS)
       1.0  2011-07-07  Minor documentation changes.
 (SMS, EG) Compatible with UnZip 6.10 and Zip 3.1.
                        US Department of Commerce BIS notified.